zbigniewsztobryn/dokstest/content/blog/R_adv_movie/index.md

 ---
 title: "Advanced movie analysis with R"
 description: ""
-lead: "My main concern today is to browse through budgets of movies.
+lead: " My main concern today is to browse through budgets of movies.
 I would like to see how it evolved in time and how it's related to genre.
 This would consider <b>CPI</b> to get most realistic numbers.
 My main tool in this struggle would be <b>ggplot2</b> in producing charts and <b>lubridate</b> package in calculate nominal budgets considering inflation."
 content: ""
 date: 2020-10-16T09:19:42+01:00
 lastmod: 2020-10-16T09:19:42+01:00